master131/Black-Ops-II-Sound-Studio/README.md

 ## New Features:
 * Added the Replace Manager.
-* Added support for Black Ops3 SABS/SABL files.
+* Added support for Black Ops 3 SABS/SABL files.

 ## Limitations:
 * Audio replacement of XMA audio entries are currently not supported as an encoder hasn't been added yet.